Sign up for our free newsletter.

 I always emphasize the importance of remaining optimistic when coaching lawyers on the topic of job hunting.
 And, lawyers being lawyers, I always need to provide some reason why they should remain upbeat.
 I have a simple answer: The job market is actually much less competitive than you think when you consider that so many other job-seekers make fundamental mistakes.

-Mistake One: Failing to Thank Your Network.
-Most new jobs are the result of networking, yet many job candidates make the basic mistake of failing to say “thank you” to those who take the time to help them.
+Most new jobs are the result of networking, yet many job candidates make the basic mistake of failing to say thank you to those who take the time to help them.
 Although networking might be “free” to the job-seeker, it is a valuable donation of time by the person who agrees to network with you.

 I am frequently asked to network with job-hunters and, schedule permitting, I’m happy to meet them for coffee and share what I know about opportunities in the legal job market.
 When we’re finished, most people will orally thank me for my time.
 Less than half, however, will set themselves apart from other job-seekers by thanking me again in some other way.
 While not necessarily looking to add to my collection of Starbucks gift cards, I do expect a follow-up email or a written note.
 After all, if I have taken 30 or 60 minutes out of my schedule for them, that person should be able to take a few minutes to show appreciation.
 Those who do so can count on my help in the future.
 Those who neglect their manners won’t be so lucky.
 I’m not the only one who feels this way.
 People are predisposed to help those who express gratitude.

-The Etiquette of Saying Thanks.
-When asked whether a “thank you” should be sent by email or snail mail, I advise both.
+When asked whether a thank you should be sent by email or snail mail, I advise both.
 When you use email, your thanks can be delivered almost immediately.
 When you use snail mail, you impress those who still appreciate the old-fashioned missive.
 And no, it is neither overkill nor duplicative to send both.

 Even in a crowded job market, many lawyers arrogantly or negligently forget some of the basics of job hunting.
 That’s reason enough for optimism!
 A simple “thank you” can set you apart from the competition and increase your chances of finding a truly optimal position.